-- (a) A member ceases to be a member if the member: - (i) no longer meets the qualification requirements; - (ii) resigns as a member by giving written notice to the company; - (iii) if an individual, dies; or - (iv) is terminated by the board under rule 4.7(b). - (b) The board may terminate a member's membership if the member: - fails to notify the company of a change in address or contact details and is unable to be contacted at the address in the register for a period of two years; - (ii) becomes bankrupt or insolvent; - (iii) is of unsound mind or is a patient under laws relating to mental health or whose estate is administered under the laws about mental health; - (iv) has membership or administration fees in arrears; or - (v) has conducted itself in a way the board consider to be injurious or prejudicial to the character or interests of the company. - (c) The board must give the member written notice of its intention to terminate the member's membership and the reason for the proposed termination. - (d) If the reason set out in the notice under rule 4.7(c) remains unresolved, in the opinion of the board, for one month after the date of the notice, the member's membership is terminated. - (e) The rights or privileges of membership may be reinstated at the absolute discretion of the board. - (f) Membership is personal to the member and is not transferable.
+- (a) A member ceases to be a member if the member: - (i) is determined by the Board to no longer support the objects of the company; - (ii) resigns as a member by giving written notice to the company; - (iii) if an individual, dies; or

+- (iv) is terminated under rule 4.7(b). - (b) A member's membership may be terminated if the member: - (i) fails to notify the company of a change in address or contact details and is unable to be contacted at the address in the register for a period of two years; - (ii) becomes bankrupt or insolvent; - (iii) is of unsound mind or is a patient under laws relating to mental health or whose estate is administered under the laws about mental health; - (iv) has membership fees in arrears; or - (v) has conducted itself in a way the board consider to be injurious or prejudicial to the character or interests of the company. - (c) The member must be given written notice of the intention to terminate the member's membership and the reason for the proposed termination. - (d) If the reason set out in the notice under rule 4.7(c) remains unresolved, for one month after the date of the notice, the member's membership is terminated. - (e) The rights or privileges of membership may be reinstated at the absolute discretion of the board. - (f) Membership is personal to the member and is not transferable.